-The importance of starting your day with breakfast
+The importance of breakfast: Start your day off strong

-Kick starting a child's day with a healthy meal may even help combat obesity.
+- Breakfast helps combat obesity.
+Kickstarting your child's day with a healthy meal may even help combat obesity.
 Research supports that those who eat breakfast are less likely to be overweight than those who do not.
-The theory is that breakfast plays an important role in regulating appetite, hormone levels and the amount of calories we burn throughout the day.
+The theory is that breakfast plays an important role in regulating appetite, hormone levels and the number of calories we burn throughout the day.

-Need something else to chew on?
+- Breakfast eaters tend to perform better in school.
 Breakfast eaters have better test scores, improved memory and focus, and are less likely to be absent or tardy.
-Schools with breakfast programs report less behavioral problems and visits to the school nurse.
+Schools with breakfast programs report fewer behavioral problems and visits to the school nurse.

 About 15% of school-age children are not eating breakfast at all, 30% of elementary school children are going to school at least one day a week on an empty stomach, and 20% are going without twice a week.
 The older the child, the more likely breakfast will be skipped.
 Girls are more likely than boys to skip breakfast.